-How the Rolling Stones Got Banned in Cleveland
+Why the Rolling Stones Got Banned in Cleveland

-From the very start, the Rolling Stones were no strangers to controversy.
-On the band’s second U.S. tour, its appearance in Cleveland on Nov.
-3, 1964, became the scene of a near tragedy.
+The Rolling Stones were no strangers to controversy from the very start.
+On just their second U.S. tour, the band's Nov.
+3, 1964, appearance at Cleveland Public Hall became the scene of a near-tragedy.

-Even with a 10,000-seat capacity, only a little more than 1,000 people attended the Stones concert.
+Even with a 10,000-seat capacity, only a little more than 1,000 people attended the Rolling Stones concert.
 The promoter blamed Locher's actions after the Beatles concert for the low turnout.